Sathi Amar

 It is a remake of the Tamil film Ullam Kollai Poguthae.

 Plot

-Raja is a talented voice artist who lives with is sister and takes care of her after their parent's death.
+Raja is a talented voice artist who lives with his sister and takes care of her after their parent's death.
 Things change for him when he meets Jyoti, a talented painter who is also his sister's friend.
 As Raja falls for Jyoti, he attempts his best to win over his beloved.